RaptorCalculus/mars-endeavour/README.md

 * Angelina Lapteva
 * John Rockefeller
 * Brooke Wayne
-* The survivors and robots on Mars
+* The survivors and rovers on Mars

 Licenses
 -----------